 The CBM-CFS3 and its user’s guide are currently available in Canada’s two official languages, English and French, and Spanish.
-A Russian “beta version” of the model interface has also been developed.
+Polish and Russian “beta versions” of the model interface have also been developed.
 The design of the CBM-CFS3 has facilitated conversion of the graphic user interface to other languages.
 If you are interested in having the CBM-CFS3 and its user’s guide translated to another language, please contact the carbon accounting team at the Canadian Forest Service to discuss potential collaboration.

 How is the CBM-CFS3 maintained, updated, and developed?